linuxgurugamer/MissionPlanner/README.md

 	Engines					Has specific checks for TWR, dV and resources used by the engine Flags					Updates if one or more flags have been planted on the selected body.
+	Lights					Checks for the required number of spotlights on the vessel Maneuver				Manual checklist item for various maneuvers.
+Some of the maneuvers have additional fields:
+							The following two maneuvers have orbital parameters and have active check for the Ap and Pe:
+								Launch
+								Orbit
+							The following maneuvers have fields to record the target of the maneuver.
+These are not active checks (ie:  no flight checks are done):
+								ImpactAsteroid
+								InterceptAsteroid
+								FineTuneClosestApproachToVessel
+								InterceptVessel
+								MatchPlanesWithVessel
+								MatchVelocitiesWithVessel
+								Landing
+								Splashdown
+								TransferToAnotherPlanet
-	Lights					Checks for the required number of spotlights on the vessel Module					Checks for a specified part module on the vessel Number					A checklist item, given it's own name due to a desire to have explicit step for this Part					Checks for a specified part on the vessel
+	Module					Checks for a specified part module on the vessel Number					A checklist item, given it's own name due to a desire to have explicit step for this Part					Checks for a specified part on the vessel